Last Updated on

 What is Constipation?

 Constipation is a condition that causes extremely hard, clay-like stools that are painful or difficult to pass.
 Medically, a person is diagnosed with constipation if the bowel movements are fewer than three times a week.
 As a bowel dysfunction, constipation impacts a considerable number of adults, due to several lifestyle factors.
-Mostly these include incorrect diet, behavior or sometimes underlying medical conditions.
+Mostly these include incorrect diet, behaviour or sometimes underlying medical conditions.
 This condition is seen in babies as well.

 From newborn to toddler years, constipation can bother some children who may have a higher natural tendency for the same.
 This can be due to the way their digestive systems work, their body’s response to certain foods or due to other factors such as fluid or dietary intake.
 Although constipation is preventable as well as treatable in the long run, it is ideal to create positive habits which are directed towards a healthy bowel system in your baby.

 A constipated baby may not pass stools for days in a row.
-Sometimes, due to repeated constipation, the rectal muscles or the anal sphincter can lose its contraction strength causing Rectal Incontinence.
+Sometimes, due to repeated constipation, the rectal muscles or the anal sphincter can lose its contraction strength causing rectal incontinence.
 This means the nerve near the rectum gets damaged causing occasional leakage of stool while passing gas or in extreme conditions, complete loss of bowel control.

 Causes of Constipation